franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-3.md

 ---
 author: "Franco Becvort"
 title: "Pollito's Opinion on Spring Boot Development 3: Auto-Generated interfaces for Controller implementation"
-date: 2024-10-01
+date: 2024-10-02
 description: "Auto-Generated interfaces for Controller implementation"
 categories: ["Spring Boot Development"]
-thumbnail: /uploads/2024-10-01-post-2/DALL·E2024-10-0217.34.11.jpg
+thumbnail: /uploads/2024-10-02-pollitos-opinion-on-spring-boot-development-3/5a2c3eb9e5652bdecea44c54f8f55f22.jpg
 ---

+## Some context

-This is a continuation of [POST pt1](/en/blog/2024-10-01-post-1).
+This is the third part of the [Spring Boot Development](/en/categories/spring-boot-development/) blog series.

-## Reader warning

-**I'll assume that you, the person reading, are comfortable with Java Spring Boot concepts.** I'll attach links to related documentation whenever possible.

 ## Roadmap

-1. Creation a new Spring Boot project with the help of [Spring Initialzr](https://start.spring.io/).
-2. Essential dependencies + best practice boilerplates.
-3. Generation of interfaces ready for being implemented by [@RestController](https://www.baeldung.com/spring-controller-vs-restcontroller) classes.
-4. If the project is gonna consume a REST endpoint, then generate [feignClient interfaces](https://medium.com/@AlexanderObregon/navigating-client-server-communication-with-springs-feignclient-annotation-70376157cefd).

-Step 1 and 2 were covered in [POST pt1](/en/blog/2024-10-01-post-1).
-This blog is gonna be focused on step 3.
+1. More dependencies.
+2. Write an OAS yaml file.
+3. Generate the interfaces.
+4. Implement the interfaces.

 Let's start!

-## 3. Generation of interfaces ready for being implemented by @RestController

-Now we want our microservice to expose an endpoint.
-Contract-Driven Development states that a contract is needed, so let's create one.

-For this example, I'll create a simple GET /user that returns a list of all users (not gonna bother with pagination at all).

-To achieve this, we follow these steps:

-1. New dependencies for interface generation.
+## 1. More dependencies
-2. Write an OAS yaml file.
-3. Use the [openapi-generator-maven-plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin) to generate the interface.
-4. Implement the generated interface.

-### 3.1.
-New dependencies for interface generation

 These are: